RishabhShahIITGN/ME-639/README.md

-# ME-639
+ME-639: Introduction to Robotics

-This repository contains my lab work and assignments for the Introduction to Robotics course.
-It includes implementations, simulations, experiments, and supporting code developed throughout the course.
-The purpose of this repository is to document my learning and provide a structured record of the work completed during the course.
+Welcome to the repository for ME-639: Introduction to Robotics.
+This repository serves as a structured record of my lab work, assignments, algorithms, and simulation projects developed throughout the course.